Tunecore Review and Information

 Is Tunecore a Scam For New Artists?

 It’s definitely not a scam, but it’s definitely not for the naive or new mixmasters.
-Just because you can put your music into the system doesn’t mean they’ll ever get purchased.
-A large portion of music (94%) on the platform sells fewer than 100 copies.
-64% of the tracks manage sell more than one copy.
-1 in 3 tracks don’t sell at all.
+Just because you can put your music into the system doesn’t mean it’ll ever get streamed or purchased.
+A large portion of music (around 94%) on the platform sells fewer than 100 copies.
+64% of the tracks manage to sell more than one copy.
+1 in 3 tracks doesn’t sell at all.
 You definitely have to be in the top 5% of music composers for this platform to really pay off.

-As mentioned above CDBaby is a great alternative if you’re expecting lower sales.
-With no recurring fee, but they skim a percentage of what you sell.
-Both services provide a nice way to reach potential audiences and are a great way to bring in some extra money that can be used to improve your setup or free up some time to continue to create.
+Tunecore provides a nice way to reach potential audiences and is a great way to bring in some extra money that can be used to improve your setup or free up some time to continue to create.
 But if you’re looking at a distribution service be sure to pick the one that’s right for where you’re at professionally.